JasonYe007/polaris-react/src/components/Toast/README.md

 <!-- example-for: android, ios -->

-Use action when you have the ability to act on the message.
-For example, undo changes, or edit message.
+Use action when merchants have the ability to act on the message.
+For example, to undo a change, or retry an action.
 Keep the action label short, preferably 1 verb action.

 <!-- content-for: android -->